-This late solo work by Powell was widely panned on release, but is now considered one of his masterpieces.
-The London-set movie tells the story of a psychopathic cameraman -his childhood traumas, sexual crises, and murderous revenge as an adult.
+This late solo work by Powell was widely panned on release, but is now considered one of his masterpieces and possibly the first ever slasher horror film.
+The London-set movie tells the story of a psychopathic cameraman – his childhood traumas, sexual crises, and murderous revenge as an adult.

-This film will have a short introduction and is screening as part of the Powell + Pressburger film season taking place from October to December across venues in Folkestone.
+This film was introduced by Alice Haylett Bryan, Lecturer in Film History at Queen Mary University and researcher in the sexual politics of horror.
+It was screening as part of the Powell + Pressburger film season taking place from October to December across venues in Folkestone.
 Find out more at PPFolkestone.co.uk.

 Karlheinz Böhm, Moira Shearer, Anna Massey